 Automatically create projects in the target instance when required by custom field configuration contexts.
-Projects are created with the specified key, a default name and description and they are associated to default schemes.
+Projects are created with the specified key, a default name and description, and they are associated with default schemes.
 If a project is created because it is required by a custom field configuration context, a corresponding message is displayed in the import trace.

 Adapt Custom Field Context